 The Library of Congress and the Institute of Museum and Library Services are pleased to announce that planning for the 2015-2016 National Digital Stewardship Residency (NDSR) program is underway.
 During the 2015-2016 program, five residents will complete project work at one of five Washington, D.C.
 Metro area institutions for a one year term – June 2015 through June 2016.

 Information on how to apply to become an NDSR resident is now available in the "Application Info" section of the website.
 Please follow the guidelines in that section and apply to the NDSR DC program through the USAJOBS link provided.
-The resident application period will open on December 17, 2014 and will close on January 30, 2015.
+The resident application period has been extended.
+Applications are now due by 11:59 p.m. on February 6, 2015.

 The mission of the National Digital Stewardship Residency (NDSR) is to build a dedicated community of professionals who will advance our nation's capabilities in managing, preserving, and making accessible the digital record of human achievement.
 This will enable current and future generations to fully realize the potential of digital resources now and for years to come.

 The National Digital Stewardship Residency was created by the Library of Congress in partnership with the Institute of Museum and Library Services (IMLS).

 Residents of the NDSR program have the opportunity to develop, apply, and advance their digital stewardship knowledge and skills in real-world settings.
 Five candidates will be selected to participate in one of five paid residencies in Washington, D.C. area institutions starting in June 2015.
 Additional NDSR experiences in Boston and New York started in September 2014.
 The pilot NDSR experience was hosted in Washington, D.C. from September 2013 - May 2014.

 Click to find out how to become a resident for the 2015-2016 class of NDSR Washington, D.C.